 The ABYC has an "exception" to the bank fusing rule for cranking motor batteries.
 This exception however is more broad based and written to include for large engines which have massive amounts of starting current being drawn.
 These engines are very expensive to fuse properly hence the "exception" to the rule..
-Think big sport fishing boats and our engines are about as far away from a small sailboat AUX engine as can be...
+Think big sport fishing boats with a pair of MASSIVE Caterpillars, and these engines are about as far away from a small sailboat AUX engine as can be...
 Small diesel or gas AUX engines on sailboats are often well served fused, rather than unprotected.

 I quote Nigel Calder here:

 "The net result is that nowadays, electrical shorts are probably the number-one cause of fires on boats.
 There is simply no excuse for not protecting all high-current circuits, including the cranking circuit."
 (From the Nigel Calder Cruising Handbook)